kegedy/EMBSYS100/assignment04/assignment04.md

 ```

 c.
 What extra code did the compiler generate inside the called function with the multiple list of arguments?<br>
+The compiler pushes registers R4-R8, LR onto the stack (total of 14 variables in the stack).
+The value at register R0 is moved into R4.
+And the stack pointer SP is offset by 0x18 and loaded into R5.
 ```
 int sum(int arg0, int arg1, int arg2, int arg3, int arg4) {
 sum: